TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 TOM: And we’re here to help you take on your home improvement projects, your remodeling jobs, your décor dilemmas.
 Whatever is on your to-do list, we’d love for you to switch it over to us, right now, by picking up the phone and calling us at 1-888-MONEY-PIT, 888-666-3974.

 We’ve got a busy show planned for you.
 Coming up this hour, just because it’s starting to cool off and get dark a bit earlier, well, that doesn’t mean you have to cut back on outdoor entertaining.
-We’re going to have some advice on three ways you can extend the use of your outdoor space.
+We’re going to have some advice on three ways you can extend the use of your outdoor space with a review of the best backyard fire pits.

 LESLIE: And stainless steel is a popular choice for kitchen sinks.
 But not all stainless steel is created equal.
 We’re going to tell you what you need to consider before buying your next kitchen sink.